 As I settle into Hawaiian life, I find myself wanting to learn more about the history and culture of the islands.
-When I was preparing for the move I turned to several guidebooks to research where to live and what to expect but didn’t have the time to explore the rich history of Hawai’i.
+When I was preparing for the move with the Removals Service I turned to several guidebooks to research where to live and what to expect but didn’t have the time to explore the rich history of Hawai’i.
 So here are a few books that are primers for living the aloha way.

 Moving to Hawaii: A Step-By-Stp Guide by Michele Meyer was my go to guide for all questions moving related.
 Michele has a well-orgaized website and clearly written book that addresses many aspects of daily life in Hawaii such as cost of living, finding a home, enrolling in school, and questions you should ask yourself before you make the move.
 The link below takes you to the author’s website where you can start answering these questions yourself.

 Now, moving on to the more classic, traditional Hawaiian books.

 James Michener’s Hawaii is a book that I’ve been aware of my whole life since it sat on my family’s bookshelf but I never gave it any consideration until I moved here.
 It’s length is intimidating and I admit that I’m just getting started with reading it.